openstack/manila-specs/specs/ocata/manila-share-revert-to-snapshot.rst

 =======

-Tempest coverage may be added that checks for the existence of the 'revert_to_snapshot' capability and exercises the corresponding API.
+Tempest coverage may be added that checks for the existence of the 'revert_to_snapshot_support' capability and exercises the corresponding API.
 Tests should include cases where the share size is changed after the original snapshot is taken to ensure the share size and quotas are correct after the revert operation.
 Negative tests should include attempts to restore snapshots other than the most recent one.